gbgabiola/100DaysOfCode/r1-log.md

 ## Day 84: October 22, Monday
 **Today's Progress**: Continue to work on a flexbox in FCC and review the data structures in learn-co.

+## Day 85: October 23, Tuesday
+**Today's Progress**: Completed the data structures in learn-co and flexbox in FCC.

 <!-- ## Day 00: Month 00, Whatday
 **Today's Progress**: